Sadgurunath Maharaj ki Jay!

 Garima Borwankar, from El Sobrante in California; Vani Agrawal, from Ranchos Penasquitos in California; and Lilavati Stewart, from South Yarra in Australia conveyed to the SYDA Foundation Live Events Department their wish to share stories of receiving teachings directly from Gurumayi.

-The sevites in Live Events also thought it would be wonderful for everyone in Shree Muktananda Ashram to delve into their memories for stories, prepare these stories for sharing, and contribute them to this offering, which will become a Shakti Punja treasure for generations to come.
+The Live Events team also thought it would be wonderful for everyone in Shree Muktananda Ashram to delve into their memories for stories, prepare these stories for sharing, and contribute them to this offering, which will become a Shakti Punja treasure for generations to come.

 Therefore, the Live Events Department created a series of satsangs to be held in Shree Muktananda Ashram throughout June 2017, for the purpose of sharing these stories.
 The title of this series is